0xideas/sequifier/documentation/configs/infer.md

   `outputs/probabilities/<model>/<target-column>/part-NNN.<format>`.
 - Embeddings: `outputs/embeddings/<model>/part-NNN.<format>`.

 `<model>` is the model artifact filename without its extension.
-Outputs contain sequence and window identifiers.
-Categorical values are decoded when `decode_categories` is enabled, and normalized real outputs are restored to their original scale.
-Every input writes one or more numbered parts using the same layout.
+Prediction and embedding outputs contain sequence and window identifiers.
+Probability files contain only the class-probability columns for their target.
+Categorical predictions are decoded when `decode_categories` is enabled, and normalized real predictions are restored to their original scale.
+Every input writes one or more numbered parts.